 We already discussed how the fit and finish are pretty perfect.
 The winch also looks good, tucked into the frame rails with a low and wide body it stays out of the way, doesn’t impede engine cooling, and just looks good.
 The wireless controller means you never have to go back to the winch to make a clutch change.
 You can stay at a safe distance at all times and control the winch with ease.
 We have witnessed a few winches fail on the trail when you most need it, the Zeon 10S has never let us down.

 I know directly above this we said we liked the wireless controller.
 We don’t truly dislike it, we just want a wired backup option.
-On the off chance the controller sees a ton of use and the battery goes dead it would be nice to have the ability to direct connect and take control like a traditional winch.
-It has not happened to us and hopefully it won’t, but it is the one concern we have with this setup.
+On the off chance, the controller sees a ton of use and the battery goes dead it would be nice to have the ability to directly connect and take control as a traditional winch.
+It has not happened to us and hopefully, it won’t, but it is the one concern we have with this setup.